-In presenting this information, we have also made assumptions based on such data and other similar sources and on our knowledge of the markets for our solutions.
+Unless otherwise indicated, information contained in this prospectus concerning our industry and the markets in which we operate, market opportunity and market size, is based on information from various sources, including reports we commissioned with Frost & Sullivan, on assumptions we have made based on such data and other similar sources and on our knowledge of the markets for our solutions.
 While we are not aware of any misstatements regarding any third-party information presented in this prospectus, estimates of third parties, particularly as they relate to projections, involve numerous assumptions, are subject to risks and uncertainties, and are subject to change based on various factors, including those described in the section titled "Risk Factors" and elsewhere in this prospectus.
 These and other factors could cause results to differ materially from those expressed in the estimates made by the third parties and by us.